History of Lingfield Art Exhibitions

 In parallel with the changes in management, there have also been changes to the format of the exhibition.
 Browsers are now provided so that artists can display unframed paintings for sale.
 We also want to encourage the next generation of artists and in 2016 we introduced an Art Competition open to 6th form pupils at local schools.
 The winning pictures are displayed throughout the duration of the exhibition.

-The Lingfield Art Association Trustees remained largely unchanged over the past few years and were; Keith Pratt, Ken Farmer, Heather Francis, Linda Hughes, Bryan Robinson, Irene Hinton and Andrea Fawcett Philippart.
-In recent years, the team has grown and now include Jill Green, Brenda Gilbey, Frances Hawke, Peter Higgins and Rachel Worsley.
+The Lingfield Art Association Team has remained largely unchanged over the past few years and were; Keith Pratt, Ken Farmer, Heather Francis, Linda Hughes, Bryan Robinson, Irene Hinton and Andrea Fawcett Philippart.
+In recent years, the team has grown and now include Jill Green, Brenda Gilbey, Frances Hawke, Peter Higgins and Rachel Worsley, whilst other members have stood down.
 The full team is shown here.

 Return to the home page